risingwavelabs/risingwave-docs-legacy/docs/superset-integration.md

 Install the `sqlalchemy-risingwave` driver within the Docker containers for Superset.
 The [Adding new database drivers in Docker](https://superset.apache.org/docs/databases/docker-add-drivers/#2-install-mysql-driver) guide outline the general steps.

-1. Create `requirements-local.txt`:
+1. Create `requirements-local.txt`.
 ```shell
 #From the repo root...
 touch ./docker/requirements-local.txt
 ```

-2. Add the driver selected in the step above:
+2. Add the driver selected in the step above.
 ```shell
 echo "sqlalchemy-risingwave" >>/docker/requirements-local.txt
 ```

-3. Rebuild your local image with the new driver:
+3. Rebuild your local image with the new driver.
 ```shell
 docker-compose build --force-rm
 ```